bgd-labs/aave-stewards/src/finance/README.md

     address recipient,
     uint256 amount,
     uint256 amountOut
-  ) external onlyOwner
+  ) external onlyOwnerOrGuardian
 ```

 Limit orders are used when wanting a specific price and not minding leaving an order open.
-When dealing with DAO swaps, knowing the price 5 days in advance is hard, and maybe relying on oracles is not what the DAO wants, especially dealing with low-liquidty tokens, or big orders that might move the market a lot but not the Oracle reference price.
+When dealing with DAO swaps, knowing the price 5 days in advance is hard, and maybe relying on oracles is not what the DAO wants, especially dealing with low-liquidity tokens, or big orders that might move the market a lot but not the Oracle reference price.

 The `amountOut` here is in the token that is to be RECEIVED.
 For example, let's say we want to swap 1 wETH for USDC, and the price is $2,000, and we want to get that or better, we would specify the swap in terms of the USDC to be received, in this case, 2,000 USDC.
 The `amountOut` is measured in the smallest atom of the currency.
 For tokens with 18 decimals, this would be quotedin wei.
 For 6 decimals, it would be in 0.000001 increments.